Celebrate the unique festival of love, brotherhood and peace in a native way...

-Holi, a popular festival carrying a mythological story has deep roots in Hindu philosophy and can be traced back to thousands of years.
+Holi, a popular festival carrying a mythological story has deep roots in Hindu philosophy and can be traced back thousands of years.
 The history of the Holi festival is as old as the HinduSquare religion itself.

 Table of Contents

 Due to modernization, a little change in the way of the celebration can be observed, now we not only splash dried colors but also water balloons, pichakaree are becoming popular mainly in the urban areas, where people from the roof-top of their house splash water towards passerby.

 The history of the origination of the Holy festival can be traced back to Hindu Mythology, according to ‘Vishnu Purnan’ a religious text that talks about an evil king Hiranya Kashyap, who is evil through his deed conducted a long penance for Lord Brahma.

 Brahama pleased with his devotion asked the king for his reason for long penance.
 The king happy to see Brahama asked for a boon to be immortal.
-At this Brahama told the king, a man born is sure to die, so requested to ask for some other boon that can be fulfilled.
+Brahama told the king that a man born is sure to die, so requested to ask for some other boon that can be fulfilled.

-Hiranya Kasyapu started to build his own temples in the entire kingdom removing all the other temples of god and goddesses and ordered all the citizens to pray to him.
-Those who rejected faced death, even the religious priest.
+Hiranya Kasyapu started to build his own temples in the entire kingdom removing all the other temples of gods and goddesses and ordering all the citizens to pray to him.
+Those who were rejected faced death, even the religious priest.

-To show the power of God, a son was happened to born in the palace of king Hiranya Kashyap.
-This little boy is believed to be a manifestation of Lord Vishnu, who from a very early age was a devotee of Vishnu, this was not acceptable to the king, so he tried to kill his own and only son for disobeying the king and not worshipping him as a god.
+To show the power of God, a son was happened to born in the palace of King Hiranya Kashyap.
+This little boy is believed to be a manifestation of Lord Vishnu, who from a very early age was a devotee of Vishnu, this was not acceptable to the King, so he tried to kill his own and only son for disobeying the king and not worshipping him as a god.

 Multiple attempts were made to kill the boy but each time he was saved by Lord Vishnu.
-The final attempt was made by the king to kill his son, he invited his sister Holika who was blessed with a boon of being immune to fire.
+The final attempt was made by the king to kill his son, he invited his sister Holika who was blessed with the boon of being immune to fire.
 Accordingly, the pyre was lit and Holika sat on it, taking the little boy on her lap.

 By the end, the Holika was burnt alive but the boy emerged out of the fire without any sign of burn.
 Roared in anger the tyrannical king attempted to kill the boy but Lord Vishnu emerged in the palace in the form of Narasimha and tore apart the king.

-This shows, no matter how powerful the evil force is; good will always overcome evil.
-To mark the victory over evil Holi is celebrated and also is celebrated in the name of Holika for her death.
+This shows, that no matter how powerful the evil force is; good will always overcome evil.
+To mark the victory over evil Holi is celebrated and also celebrated in the name of Holika for her death.

 In Nepal and India, the Holi festival is regarded as an official festival where all business is closed for a day and people come in the street, singing, and dancing, meeting friends and family members, and splashing colors.